James Swann

-James Edward Swann, Jr. a.k.a.
-The Shotgun Stalker (born 1964), is an American serial killer whose random drive-by shotgun shootings in Washington, D.C. in 1993 earned him his nickname in the press.
+James Edward Swann Jr. a.k.a.
+The Shotgun Stalker (born 1964), is an African-American serial killer whose random drive-by shotgun shootings in Washington, D.C. in 1993 earned him his nickname in the press.
 Swann was living in the Iselin section of Woodbridge Township, New Jersey before the attacks.
 He has been confined to St. Elizabeths Hospital since 1994 as a forensic patient since he was found not guilty by reason of insanity.
 His request for a furlough in 2011 was denied.

 Murders

 Swann drove to Washington to carry out the attacks, which took place in the Mount Pleasant and Columbia Heights neighborhoods.
 Each of the attacks followed a standard format: Swann would slow his car down next to a pedestrian and fire a 20-gauge shotgun at the target before driving away.
 Swann killed four people and injured five in 14 attacks before he was apprehended by the Metropolitan Police on April 19, 1993.